 As one last example, my current company gives $1,000 a year toward an HSA account.
 That is not something included in most benefits packages so that automatically closes the gap by $1,000 for any other company I would apply for.

 Check out all of the potential benefits and compare them to where you are now.

 This one is simple enough.
 Is the job location better or worse than where you are now?
 And how does that relate to the overall job and salary?
 Let me give you a couple of quick examples.

 I was at a restaurant job that was about 8 minutes from my house.
 I had virtually no commute so I’d be home shortly after I left work.
 The overall job, however, was not good for me due to the crazy schedule and stress level.

-Now I work at a job downtown where I have to commute on the train every day.
-My eight and a half hour work day is essentially over an eleven hour day due to the commute.
-I leave for the train station at 6:30 am and I pull into my garage at about 5:45 pm.
-However, it’s Monday through Friday so I get to see my wife and kids every night and on weekends.
+Now I work at a job where—before the pandemic—I would commute on the train every day.
+My eight-and-a-half-hour workday would essentially be over an eleven-hour day due to the commute.
+I left for the train station at 6:30 am and I pulled into my garage at about 5:45 pm.
+However, it was Monday through Friday so I got to see my wife and kids every night and on weekends.

 The tradeoff was worth it for me.
 Would it be for you and your situation?